BuckCoin/buck-win/README.md

 # Leave the main CMD window open, and open another window to run zcash-cli wallet commands
 ```

-or
+- or -

-- Build binaries (tested in Ubuntu 16.04)
+- Build binaries on your own from scratch (tested in Ubuntu 16.04)
 Get dependencies
 ```{r, engine='bash'}
 sudo apt-get install \